 - Run the file and install it.

-- You may need to restart your PC in order for the installation to finish.
+- You may need to restart your PC for the installation to finish.

-After doing that, try to install the update again and check if the problem is resolved.
+After that, try to install the update again and check if the problem is resolved.

-- Press Windows Key + X to open Win + X menu.
-Now choose Command Prompt (Admin) or Powershell (Admin).
+- Press Windows key + X and choose Command Prompt (Admin) or Powershell (Admin).

-- When Command Prompt opens, enter sfc /scannow.
+- When Command Prompt opens, type sfc /scannow and hit Enter.

 - SFC scan will now start.

-SFC scan can take up to 15 minutes, so don’t interfere with it in any way.
+This scan can take up to 15 minutes, so don’t interfere with it.
 Once the scan is finished, check if the problem is still there.